 She's reported on a wide range of topics--arts and culture, politics, immigration and the environment.
 She produced short docs on artists in Cuba, a musician in Haiti and covered the 2008 Democratic National Convention for PBS Frontline World.
 Working as a staff videographer for TIME.com, her reports on the Haiti earthquake were honored at the New York Press Club.
 She also traveled across the US with photographer Joakim Eskildsen to produce a book and multimedia website on poverty in America called American Realities.
 That project led to a documentary by KQED and Center for Investigative Reporting called Hunger in the Valley of Plenty that won an Emmy.

 In 2013, she completed a Fulbright Scholarship, teaching a multimedia journalism class at the University of Antioquia in Medellin.

-She also currently hosts America Reframed on PBS World Channel, a show which features independent documentaries about the changing face and identity of the U.S. The series is curated by American Documentary, the creators of POV.
-America Reframed won a Gracie award and was nominated for an Emmy.
+She also currently hosts America Reframed on PBS World Channel, a show which features independent documentaries about the changing face and identity of the U.S, which is in its sixth season.
+The series is curated by American Documentary, the creators of POV.
+America Reframed won a DuPont, a Gracie award and was nominated for an Emmy.

 And she's excited to see what comes next.